| WELDING

 welding symbol is used only when necessary to include a

-The term weld symbol refers to the symbol for a specific
+specification, process, or other reference information.
+Weld Symbols The term weld symbol refers to the symbol for a specific

 type of weld.
 As discussed earlier, fillet, groove, surfacing,